-As well as introducing our Life Effects readers to the wonderful Let’s Talk Respiratory resource, we have also handpicked some of Life Effect’s best asthma and COPD articles to read on World Asthma Day.
+As well as introducing you to the wonderful Let's Talk Respiratory resource, we've handpicked some of Life Effect's best asthma and COPD articles for World Asthma Day.

 Editor's note: Some articles have been adapted to make them more appropriate for the current COVID-19 situation.

 For teacher Cróna Tansey, the classrooms are now open.
 Here's how she made sure that she and the school were asthma-ready.